The network

 Resilience after crises

-The COVID-19 pandemic has caused a huge burden for individuals, societies, and systems.
+The COVID-19 pandemic has caused a significant burden for individuals, societies, and systems.
 Health and associated factors among people recovered from COVID-19 infection are important to be investigated.
 We therefor aim to explore the status, associations, and interactions between health literacy (HL), digital healthy diet literacy (DDL), resilience, health-related behaviors, physical and psychological health, and quality of life.

 COVID-HL School Principal Survey